makersacademy/bowling-challenge-ruby/README.md

 - every frame will look like one of the following scenarios: 1) 'X' (which is a strike), 2) a number and then a '/' (to show a roll first, then a spare) and 3) a numerical value -ab- (roll 1 (a) and 2 (b) points being added together if player did not score a strike or spare).
 - for 9 frames, the player gets a maximum of 2 rolls, this changes in the 10th frame if player scores a strike or spare.
+- maximum amount of possible rolls in a game is 21.